 The .Net Conference brings together developers, .net experts, enthusiasts, among others, to discuss, exhibit and enjoy all things .Net.
 While the main event took place in Sweden, throughout the month of September and October, Microsoft partnered with local organizers to bring the conference to venues around the world, showcasing local talent and elevating relevant topics, discussions, and workshops.

 .Net Conference Colombia v2017 took place in Medellin, Colombia over Nov.
-9th, 10th and 11th.
-Sebastian Velez, Director of Engineering at PSL, an agile, software outsourcing company in presented on the use of Containers, and the basic concepts behind Hybrid-Cloud and Multi-Cloud offerings.
+9th, 10th, and 11th.
+Sebastian Velez, Director of Engineering at PSL, an agile, software outsourcing company is presented on the use of Containers, and the basic concepts behind Hybrid-Cloud and Multi-Cloud offerings.
 Highlighted below are some of the key takeaways from Sebastian's talk.

 The Beauty of Containers